-They were created initially as a ‘Catholic military order’ by Bernard de Clairvaux and Hugues de Payens in 1119 to protect Christian Pilgrims visiting the Holy Lands which was mainly under Muslim control and had become a dangerous place to visit.
+The Knights Templar is closely associated with the Crusades of the medieval period.
+They were created initially as a ‘Catholic military order’ by Bernard de Clairvaux and Hugues de Payens in 1119 to protect Christian pilgrims visiting the Holy Lands which was mainly under Islamic control and had become a dangerous place to visit.

 Hugues de Payens was the first Grand Master of the Order, a later famous Grand Master was called ‘Jacques de Molay’.

-The Templars became a favored charity throughout Christendom and this helped their rapid rise in power, during this period they.
+The Templars became a favoured charity throughout Christendom and this helped their rapid rise in power, during this period of medieval history.

-The Templars were accused by King Phillip as being enemies of the faith and amongst other things being quilty of denying Christ, Corruption and Fraud, Worshiping Baphomet and homosexuality and on Friday, 13 October 1307 they were arrested at dawn.
+The Templars were accused by King Phillip of being enemies of the Christian faith and amongst other things being guilty of denying Christ, corruption, Fraud, worshiping Baphomet, and homosexuality, and on Friday, 13 October 1307 they were arrested at dawn.

-Pope Clement then issued a Papal Bull on 22 November 1307 which was sent to the Monarchs of Europe declaring that all Templars in Europe were to be arrested and their assets seized.
+Pope Clement issued a Papal Bull on 22 November 1307 which was sent to all the Monarchs of Europe declaring that all Templars in Europe were to be arrested and their assets seized.

 Later after forced confessions were obtained many important Templars were burned at the stake in Paris including the Grand Master Jaques Molay.